-The Achilles tendon connects the calf muscle to the heel bone.
-An achilles tendonopathy is pain in this tendon.
+The Achilles tendon connects the calf muscle at the heel bone.
+An Achilles tendinopathy is pain in this tendon.

-Achilles tendonopathy is more common in older adults due to the aging process.
-Factors that may increase your risk of getting Achilles tendonopathy include:
+Achilles tendinopathy is more common in older adults due to the aging process.
+Other factors that may increase your risk of getting Achilles tendinopathy include:

 To decrease your chances of getting Achilles tendonitis: